OpenHumans/oh-data-source-template/README.md

 ### Install `RabbitMQ` for your system

-Documentation for supported systems includes [Linux (apr&rpm), OS X/macOS, and Other Unixes (including BSDs), as well as Windows](https://www.rabbitmq.com/platforms.html)
+Documentation for supported systems includes [Linux (apt&rpm), OS X/macOS, and Other Unixes (including BSDs), as well as Windows](https://www.rabbitmq.com/platforms.html)

 ### Make sure that `RabbitMQ` is started